LearnOnDemandSystems/docs/lod/activities.md

 # Activities

 Activities are configured in the lab instructions, using the lab instruction editor.
 Activities can be modified at anytime, by anyone that has access to edit the lab instructions.
-When an Activity is created, it is represented in the lab instructions by a Replacement Token..
+When an Activity is created, it is represented in the lab instructions by a Replacement Token.

 Activities fall into two broad categories: Questions and Automated.
 - Questions are simply multiple choice or short answer questions.